MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 - If there is a single `checkout: none` step, no repositories are synced or checked out.
 - If there is a single `checkout: self` step, the current repository is checked out.
 - If there is a single `checkout` step that isn't `self` or `none`, that repository is checked out instead of `self`.
-- If there are multiple `checkout` steps, each repository is checked out in its own folder, unless a different `path` is specified in the `checkout` step.
+- If there are multiple `checkout` steps, each repository is checked out a folder named after the repository, unless a different `path` is specified in the `checkout` step.

 Repositories can be specified in a [repository resource](#repository-resource), or inline.

 - You must use a repository resource if your repository type requires a service connection or other extended resources field.
-- You may use a repository resource if desired, for example if you have one defined already for templates in a different repository.
+- You may use a repository resource even if your repository type doesn't require a service connection, for example if you have a repository resource defined already for templates in a different repository.
 - You may use inline syntax if your repository type doesn't require a service connection.

 Supported repositories are Azure Repos Git (`git`), GitHub (`github`), and BitBucket Cloud (`bitbucket`).